griffithlab/immuno_gcp_wdl_manuscript/Download_ImmunoNX_Example_Data.md

-# Download ImmunoNX Example Inputs and Ouptus
+# Download ImmunoNX Example Inputs and Outputs

 This document describes how to obtain the input and output data from the ImmunoNX protocol.